learn-co-curriculum/onl01-seng-pt-030220/README.md

 2. [Link to set up 1:1 with me!](https://go.oncehub.com/MicahWeekly11)

 # Announcements
-- SINATRA PROJECT WEEK 1!!!!
+- SINATRA PROJECT WEEK 2!!!!
 - As a reminder, there are no PODs this week, and Study Groups will be all OOH!
 - Build your first web app!
 - Make sure to set good goals for yourself so you don't fall behind!
-- I have 10 hours of Open Office Hours this week!
-Please take advantage of them and come with any and all questions!
-Check the Cohort Calendar (above) for times!
+- Remember Friday is off
+- Next week is BREAK WEEK!!

 ## Pairing (NONE DURING PROJECT WEEK)